rcarterjr/russjr-blog/src/content/post-1.md

 You can expect posts anywhere from neat frontend tricks to fundamental algorithms in software development.
 I love to learn and I am inspired by the amazing engineers that got us to where we are today.

 P.S.
-If you're wondering who the heck the dude on the tab to this site is and why I'm already assuming you're my friend, allow me to introduce you to the [greatest show of all time.](https://www.usanetwork.com/mrrobot) If you already know, bonsoir 😎.
+If you're wondering who the heck the dude on the tab to this site is and why I'm already assuming you're my friend, allow me to introduce you to the <a href="https://www.usanetwork.com/mrrobot" target="_blank">greatest show of all time. </a> If you already know, bonsoir 😎.

 #### Please feel free to reach out to me on any social, or email me at <russell.c12@gmail.com>.